If you have a question that is not answered below, contact Jeff Melia at email@example.com or 301-916-0200 x102.

 Q: Do I need to wait until my 3rd year logs are reviewed by the Resident Credentialing Committee before submitting my credentials application?

 A: No. Credentials applications must be submitted by the August 1 deadline.
 3rd year logs will be reviewed at the same time as credentials applications.

 Q: Can I get an extension for the credentials application deadline?

-A: For residency programs that start after July 25, you may submit a petition to Board of Regents for extension of the Credentials Application deadline from August 1 to August 10.
+A: For residency programs that start after July 25, you may submit a petition to Board of Regents for extension of the credentials application deadline from August 1 to August 10.
 Petitions must be submitted in advance of the third year.
 Petitions must be made in writing and sent to the Board in care of the ACVS office.
-Extensions are for receipt of credentials application packets only.
-All program and publication requirements must still be met prior to August 1.
+Extensions are for submission of the credentials application only.
+All residency training and publication requirements must still be met prior to August 1.